 Converse With Care

 The goal of artistic conversation is not to shatter others’ lenses, nor to show up your own as somehow clearer.
-If anything, it is to realise through paying attention that everybody is born colourful and sometimes all we need to do is stand next to another human and help them turn their inevitable lens just the slightest bit, so that instead of letting the light pass through grey and unnoticed, we might bend it the smallest bit and reveal the whole rainbow spectrum.
+If anything, it is to realise through paying attention that everybody is born colourful and sometimes all we need to do is stand next to another human and help them turn their inevitable lens just the slightest bit, so that instead of letting the light pass through grey and unnoticed, we might bend by a tiny amount and reveal the whole rainbow spectrum.

 Colour is our birthright.
 Turning that smallest bit to reflect it, perhaps the only thing worth achieving.